 The benefits of a Medigap plan are always the same no matter what company underwrites the policy.
-However, the price will vary by company and by state.
+But, the price will vary by company and by state.

 Plan F is the most common plan.
 It picks up all the charges left over by Medicare.
 The cost is around $150 a month in some states and as high as $300 a month in others.
-This plan won’t be available after 2020, at least not to newly eligible beneficiaries.
+This plan won’t be available after 2020 Medicare changes occur, at least not to newly eligible beneficiaries.

-Medicare Plan C is Identical to Plan F, with the exception of not covering excess charges.
-In most cases, the premium is only a dollar or 2 lower per month than Plan F.
+Medicare Plan C is identical to Plan F, except it doesn’t cover excess charges.
+In most cases, the premium is only a dollar or two lower per month than Plan F.

-Plan G is the most popular plan in the country, it covers everything except the Part B deductible.
-Medicare Plan G starts around $90 a month and ranges up to $170 depending on the state and your age.
+Plan G is the most popular plan in the country; it covers everything except the Part B deductible.
+Plan G starts around $90 a month and ranges up to $170 depending on the state and your age.

 Plan N is gaining popularity and could receive some of the lowest rates increases of all the plans.
 Medicare Plan N has a $20 copay for doctor visits and a $50 copayment for the emergency room.

-There aren’t many people enrolled in this plan the costs are usually between the Plan N and G, even though the coverage isn’t as good.
+There aren’t many people enrolled in this plan, the costs are usually between Plan N and G, even though the coverage isn’t as good.

 Cost-Sharing Policy Premiums

-Medicare Plan K leaves you with 50% of the costs after Original Medicare pays its portion.
-This policy has a higher maximum out of the pocket of the 2 plans.
+Medicare Plan K leaves you with 50% of the costs after Medicare pays its portion.
+This policy has a higher maximum out of the pocket of the two plans.